 The ride down was both terrifying and wildly exciting.
 Wincing as he landed with a thump on the further decomposed bodies of rats and mice, he stood up and took stock.
 It was all silent.
-Except for the gentle sound of weeping up ahead.
 Quickly, he moved forward and came upon a scene that shocked him.
 Loki was sitting by the head of the very dead basilisk, completely ignoring the smell of decay, and stroking its scales.

-"I came too late," he whispered.
-"You can come in, Harry?"
+"I came too late," he whispered sadly.
+Then, he looked up and raised his voice.
+"You can come in, Harry."